connexcs/docs/my-account.md

 ## Users

-Users can add other users in this section.
+You can add other users in this section.
 Names with their emails shall appear in the Users section.
 Groups can also be made, consisting of different users.

 To add a new user, simply:

-1. Click on the Users section, highlighted as red in the image below.
+1. Click on the Users section, highlighted in red in the image below.
-2. Click the '+' icon to add a new user, highlighted as orange in the image below.
+2. Click the '+' icon to add a new user, highlighted in orange in the image below.
-3. Pop-up will show up and fill out the details of the dialog box.
+3. Pop-up will appear and then you need to fill out the details in the dialog box.
 4. Click on Save button.

 ![alt text][users]